Houston Bee Removal

 Local Houston beekeepers I know and trust who will re-home your bees.

 All Things Bees Texas

 Also, expect to pay for the beekeepers' time and effort.
 I hear from people who say, "I've called and it was too expensive/they should do it for free bees."
 Well, you can't pay bills with bees.
-This service is how many make a living.
+This service is how many make a living and it's similar to any other professional home service (plumber, electrician, etc).
 Shop around until you find a price you're comfortable with.